- BUSINESS PHONE LINES

 We are dedicated to providing excellent customer service.
 Our complaints handling process aims to ensure all complaints are handled fairly and effectively.
 We will:

-Please call our customer service on 1300 000 300 during business hours to discuss your complaint as soon as possible.
-You can also make a complaint by using any of the contact methods on our website.
+Please call our customer service on 1300 000 100 during business hours to discuss your complaint as soon as possible.
+You can also make a complaint by using any of the contact methods on our website or CLICK HERE to proceed.

 Making a complaint is generally free.
 We may only charge you a fee in specific circumstances and we will not impose a fee without discussing this with you.
 We may charge you a fee where your complaint requires us to retrieve archived records that are more than 2 years’ old, or where you ask us for information that is not free under our Standard Form of Agreement or Critical Information Summary.
 You can choose not to pay the fee and discontinue your complaint.
 If we resolve your complaint in your favour we will refund you the full amount of any fees charged within 30 days.